rerdavies/ToobAmp/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fig. 1 Input Stage user interface in MODP

 The ToobAmp Input Stage provides for trimming and shaping your guitar input signal.
+The Input Stage provides:

-A trim control to boost levels up to optimum level; low- and high-cut filters can be used to clean up input signals; a shelving filter can be used to emulate bright inputs; and a noise gate, and a boost waveshaper emulate overdriving of pre-amp input stages.
+* A trim control to boost input levels up to optimum level.
+* Low- and high-cut filters to clean up input signals,
+* A shelving filter to emulate bright input.
+* A noise gate.
+* a boost waveshaper to emulate overdriving of the pre-amp input buffer stage.

 ## The ToobAmp Tone Stack